4 min read

 So, what does this all mean?
 Read on to find out more differences (and similarities) between dog people and cat people!

-In the U.S., 60% of households have a dog and 47% have a cat.
+In the U.S., over 50% of households have a dog and nearly 50% have a cat.
 While these numbers have remained relatively constant in recent years, especially through the Covid pandemic, the pet economy has exploded.

 Do you consider yourself a dog person or a cat person?
 Regardless of which species you identify with most, there are some interesting findings in The Secret Lives of Cat People and Dog People report.